New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Projects and work bullets written around decisions, not only tools

+A strong truthful bullet explains the query pattern and outcome: 'wrote SQL joins and window queries to track repeat purchase cohorts, reducing manual weekly analysis for the category team.'
 A weak bullet says 'used SQL for reports.'
-A stronger truthful bullet explains the query pattern and outcome: 'wrote SQL joins and window queries to track repeat purchase cohorts, reducing manual weekly analysis for the category team.'

 Name the analysis pattern